linqing/ebb/run_all_in_one.md

 1. Download the file
 -----------------------

-Download the the "ebb-bin.war" from the "all-in-one" directory
+Download the the "ebb-bin.war" from the "Downloads" page: <https://github.com/linqing/ebb/downloads/ebb-bin.war>

 2. Create database
 ------------------